iree-org/iree/docs/repository_management.md

 and private development forks should feel free to do this.
 However, to submit upstream, we will need to integrate this newer commit in the internal Google source of truth prior to accepting code that depends on it.

+LLVM is integrated into Google's source repository at a cadence up to several times a day.
+When this necessitates updating IREE to changing LLVM and MLIR APIs, these updates are performed atomically as part of the integration.
+Previously this did not trigger a change to the LLVM submodule version in open source, which would result in breakages due to version skew.
+We are transitioning to make each integration of LLVM update IREE's submodule in OSS.
+This means that API updates will have some chance of not breaking the build.
+However, it can introduce breakages as well, especially in the Bazel build where we still have to wait to update the BUILD files where necessary.
+We are continuing to work on improving this situation.

 ### Tasks: